James Levine, who ruled over Met Opera, dead at age 77 - WTMJ

 He led upward of 110 performances in a season in the 1980s, including tours.
 Levine was downgraded to music director when he joined the Boston Symphony Orchestra in 2004.

 Levine was known for restoring cuts in operas that had long been shortened.
-He favored a central core of Verdi, Wagner, Puccini, Mozart and Strauss, such as Mozart’s “Idomeneo” and “”La Clemenza di Tito,” and Verdi’s “I Vespri Siciliani.”
+He favored a central core of Verdi, Wagner, Puccini, Mozart and Strauss, and introduced to the Met such works as Mozart’s “Idomeneo” and “”La Clemenza di Tito,” and Verdi’s “I Vespri Siciliani.”

 “If you do the `Ring’ and it has flaws, it’s such a complex undertaking that there can be a lot of good things it,” he said.
 “But you cannot do a bel canto opera with a weakness in the cast.
 Because there’s nothing there except that… It would be a waste of everybody’s time.”